What's Wrong With EASTER?

 and “EASTER SUNDAY”?

 Jeremiah wrote, "Learn not the way of the heathen ... for the customs of the people are vain" (Jer.
 10:2).
 "For the mystery of iniquity doth already work" (2 Th.
 2:3,7).
 "Let no man deceive you by any means; for that day shall not come except there come a FALLING AWAY first" (2 Th.
 2:3).
 "Take heed that no man DECEIVE you.
 For MANY shall come in my name, saying I am Christ; and shall DECEIVE MANY" (Matt.
 24:4-5) -- "speaking PERVERSE things" (Acts 20:30) "and MANY shall follow their PERNICIOUS ways" (2 Pet.
 1:2) "turning the grace of God into LASCIVIOUSNESS" (Jude 3,19) "and they shall turn away their ears from the truth, and shall be turned unto FABLES" (2 Tim.
 4:3-4).
+They "call evil good, and good evil" (Isa.
+5:20) and "they have made VOID thy law" (Ps.
+119:126).

 The word "EASTER" is